University Hospital Galway: Performance

+In 2023 University Hospital Galway opened a new radiation oncology unit marking the largest infrastructure development in the history of the hospital.
+The 8,000sqm radiotherapy centre cost €70.7 million to build and commission and contains new technology which increases significantly the ability to accurately target and treat tumours.

-Pádraig Conneely, then Mayor of Galway and chair of HSE West, accused the management at the hospital of not improving work practices quickly enough, after reports that 1,348 patients were "left on trolleys" in the first four months of 2014, while noting that this was a decrease since a peak figure of 2,088 in 2011.
-The Mayor remarked on a number of inefficiencies in the hospital and spoke of "horror cases" were patients waited for 2 days without being admitted.
+Pádraig Conneely, then mayor of Galway and chair of HSE West, accused the management at the hospital of not improving work practices quickly enough, after reports that 1,348 patients were "left on trolleys" in the first four months of 2014, while noting that this was a decrease since a peak figure of 2,088 in 2011.
+The mayor remarked on a number of inefficiencies in the hospital and spoke of "horror cases" were patients waited for two days without being admitted.

 In the April 2011 Healthstat survey of the 29 Acute Hospitals of Ireland.
 UHG was ranked "worst-performing in the country".
 This resulted in political calls for the Minister for Health to intervene, as it was the only hospital in the "red zone" in the ranking system, a classification denoting that management and the services provided, require attention.

 Incidents

 Death of Savita Halappanavar

 In October 2012, a pregnant Indian woman by the name of Savita Halappanavar suffered a miscarriage and died after seeking treatment at the hospital.
 The death led to protests over Ireland's anti-abortion laws and investigations into the actions of the hospital during her treatment.
 The inquest returned a verdict of "medical misadventure" on 19 April 2013.

 In 2014 an independent review of services at the hospital by consultants Ernst & Young, to assess the implementation of the 15 local recommendations made by HIQA for the hospital, determined that "significant progress" had been made, specifically with the implementation of the required culture of "continuous learning".
-The independent report however noted that 4 of the recommendations had not yet been met at the specified time for the review, one of which being an "action plan" for "compliance with national standards within the hospital".
+The independent report however noted that four of the recommendations had not yet been met at the specified time for the review, one of which being an "action plan" for "compliance with national standards within the hospital".